CHECK OUT SOME DOCUMENTED MICROBLADING EXPERIENCES FROM PUBLIC FIGURES IN THE YOUTUBE COMMUNITY

 Q: Do I have to book a second appointment?

-A: Your touchup appointment should be scheduled at least a month prior to your initial session, due to the popularity of this service and limited availability.
+A: Your followup appointment should be scheduled at least a month prior to your initial session, due to the popularity of this service and limited availability.
 Touchups must be scheduled within 5-8 weeks of the initial/previous session.
-If you wait to schedule your touchup after coming to your first session, and are then unable to get in within this 8-week window, you will be subject to an increase in price.
+If you wait to schedule your followup after coming to your first session, and are then unable to get in within this 8-week window, you will be subject to an increase in price.
 This information is also very clearly communicated at your first Microblading session.
-I do not guarantee availability or any touchup pricing discussed in the first session if you fail to book your touchup in a timely manner as instructed.
+We do not guarantee availability or any touchup pricing discussed in the first session if you fail to book your touchup in a timely manner as instructed.